BYU-PCCL/holodeck/docs/agents/android-agent.rst

 Sockets
 ---------------

-- "CameraSocket" located in the middle of the android's face
+- ``CameraSocket`` located in the middle of the android's face
-- "Viewport" located behind the agent
+- ``Viewport`` located behind the agent
-- All bones in the android's mesh are sockets, and their names are documented here: :class:`holodeck.agents.AndroidAgent`
+- All of the joints may be used as sockets.
+See :ref:`android-joints`